New device puts music in your head — no headphones required

 Ramstein said a “smaller, sexier” version of the prototype will be ready for consumer release in time for Christmas 2021.

-“You know, I was trying to think how we compare SoundBeaming with any other inventions in history.
+“You know, I was trying to think how we compare sound beaming with any other inventions in history.
 And I think the only one that came to mind is… the first time I tried the iPod I was like, ‘Oh, my God.
 What’s that?’
 I think sound beaming is something that is as disruptive as that.
 There’s something to be said about it doesn’t exist before.
 There’s the freedom of using it.
 And it’s really amazing.”